 This best-selling volume addresses fears every human faces – vulnerability, illness, aging, and dying.
 Arnold says living for a cause greater than ourselves enables us to face eternity with the strength that comes from faith.
-Drawing on stories of people he has known and counseled, Arnold shows how suffering can be given meaning, and despair overcome.

 Fear of accidents or acts of terror, illness or dying, loneliness or grief – if you’re like most people, such anxieties may be robbing you of the peace that could be yours.
 In Be Not Afraid, Arnold, a seasoned pastoral counselor who has accompanied many people to death’s door, tells how ordinary men, women, and children found the strength to conquer their deepest fears.
 Interspersed with anecdotes from such wise teachers as Tolstoy, Dickens, and Dorothy Day, Arnold’s words offer the assurance that even in an age of anxiety, you can live life to the full and meet death with confidence.